rollbear/trompeloeil/docs/CookBook.md

   }
 ```

-The *check* lambda is called with the value to check, and the stored values
+The *predicate* lambda is called with the value to check, and the stored values
 in order.

 The *print* lambda is called with an `ostream&`, and the stored values in